essnet-ssi/overpassclient/README.md

 ```

 - in.csv: a csv with header lat,lon,radius
-- out.csv: output csv (same format as in.csv but with addition column 'result')
+- out.csv: output csv (same format as in.csv but with additional column 'result')
 - tags: a file with a single OSM tag per line.
 The tags will be used for the search query.

 Example in.csv file: